MarquezProject/marquez/README.md

 ## Status

-This project is under active development at [Datakin](https://twitter.com/DatakinHQ) (in collaboration with many other organizations).
+Marquez is an [LF AI Foundation](https://lfai.foundation) incubation project and under active development at [Datakin](https://twitter.com/DatakinHQ) (in collaboration with many other organizations).

 ## Quickstart